MicrosoftDocs/SupportArticles-docs/support/mem/intune/no-permission-to-enroll-windows-devices.md

 ---
-title: Troubleshoot when you don't have permissions to enroll a Windows device in Intune
+title: You don't have permissions to enroll a Windows device in Intune
-description: Rsolves the issue in which you can't enroll a Windows device in Microsoft Intune if you don't log on to Windows as a local administrator. ms.date: 10/06/2021 ms.prod-support-area-path: Windows enrollment
+description: Troubleshoot when you don't have the right privileges to enroll a Windows device in Microsoft Intune. ms.date: 10/06/2021 ms.prod-support-area-path: Windows enrollment
 ---